Starting vs Buying a Dental Practice

 ADS brokers help you find the right path and avoid costly mistakes.

-Should You Purchase an Existing Practice or Invest in Starting Up Your Own Practice From Scratch?
+Should You Purchase an Existing Practice or Start Your Own?

+As mentioned, starting a practice can be a major risk.
 It is important to note that many start-up practices fail due to undercapitalization or because new doctors struggle to build cash flow while battling location or economic hardships.
-Additionally, without consistent patient flow it becomes difficult to build management skills and make sound business decisions.
-Business ownership takes experience; missteps and miscalculations can be devastating.
-While success is certainly attainable, the path to having to close your doors prematurely is only accelerated by poor planning, flawed strategy and uninformed decision making.
+Additionally, without consistent patient flow, it becomes difficult to build management skills and make sound business decisions.

 Whether you decide to buy or start a practice, business ownership takes experience; missteps and miscalculations can be devastating.
 Our dental broker team at ADS can help you to decide which option is right for you, and we can also help you as you navigate the choice that you have made.
 Click here to get in contact with your local dental broker today.